DSaladinCH/al-object-helper/README.md

 In a app package object, it is possible to view definitions and hover over them. \
 This functionality may still contain errors.
 Possibly there are also definitions which have not yet been implemented. \
-Please report these in the Git Repository.
+Please report these in the git Repository.

+Also, please report any bug in the git repository.

 ## Features
 * **Open objects** with a easy shortcut